swswsw/predictionmkt/README.md

 ```
 if (challenged)
   update the final outcome according to voting results
-  distributed the staked coins (in challenge and vote phase) according to votign results.
+  distributed the staked coins in voting pool according to voting results.
-distribute coins according to result
+distribute betting pool coins according to outcome
 ```

 condition to end phase: when everything in the phase is executed